DonaldET/DemoDev/docs/003-001-MathAlgorithms.md

 ##Sub-Project Math Algorithms

-These Mathmematical Algorithms show methods of performance testing and demonstrate coding principles like:
+These Mathematical Algorithms show methods of performance testing and demonstrate coding principles like:
 - Separation of interface and implementation
 - Use of multiple implementations (Strategy and Command Patterns)
 - JUnit tests where feasible